 - Photos of team members

-…and other places where it’s an appropriate usage.
-Think of your ‘Image Alt’ tag this way: If you had to describe your image to a blind person, how would you describe it?
+… and other places where it’s appropriate usage.
+Think of your image alt tag this way: If you had to describe your image to someone who couldn’t see, how would you describe it?

-The Canonical Tag is a very important tag that came out relatively recently:
+The “canonical tag” is a tag that came out relatively recently (2009):

 It’s important because if you have a lot of web pages that have similar content, you can tell Google that the only page they should page attention to is a certain page.
 This is a good way to stop duplicate content.
-This is also important to syndicate your content, as you can have people who syndicate your content use this tag in their head of their page that they’re taking from you and pointing back to you as the original source.
+This is also important to syndicate your content since you can have people who syndicate your content use this tag in their head of the page that they’re taking from you and pointing back to you as the original source.
 In essence, canonical tags are useful for setting a preferred URL for your content.

 SEO is important in today’s digital age, and even though you can’t control what Google does, you can enhance your website to achieve the best possible ranking in search results.